The China International Economic and Trade Arbitration Commission (CIETAC) is one of the major permanent arbitration institutions in the world.

 Sector-specific dispute resolution services

 Expert adjudication is a major advantage of arbitration.
 To best use this advantage, CIETAC was the first institution in China to provide tailor-made dispute resolution services for parties in different trades.
 CIETAC has set up special committees on construction, finance, grain, leather, and commerce, and it offers tailor-made services for dispute resolution in specific trades to satisfy the particular needs.
 At the same time, CIETAC also engages in actively in developing alternative dispute resolution mechanisms in addition to arbitration.

 In 2000, CIETAC Domain Name Dispute Resolution Center was established to provide dispute resolution services with regard to .com, .org, .net, .cn and other top-level domain names.
 In 2009, CIETAC’s Online Arbitration Rules came into effect to facilitate the resolution of online disputes such as e-commerce disputes.
 In 2010, CIETAC formulated its Construction Dispute Review Rules to provide efficient expert services for a quick fix of construction disputes.
-In 2011, CIETAC established its Investment Dispute Resolution Center to accept investment dispute cases between private investors and the host state government where they have agreed on CIETAC arbitration.

 With its emphasis on commercial arbitration, CIETAC has fostered a diversified, dynamic and interdependent service system for multiple dispute resolution.

 Professional administration of arbitration proceedings